mguad87/Brewery-Chaser-Austin/README.md

 Users can:

-Keep track of breweries they've visited in the Austin area by using checkbox functionality
+Keep track of breweries they've visited in the Austin area

-Leave comments about the brewery on the brewery "card"

-Rate each Brewery

-Upload an IMG URL to use for each brewery
+Add a brewery to the list that was not in the API

-Sort breweries by alphabetical order
+sort breweries by brewery type

-The list of breweries for the Austin are are being pulled from [Open Brewery DB](https://api.openbrewerydb.org/breweries?by_city=austin)
+The list of breweries for the Austin are being pulled from [Open Brewery DB](https://api.openbrewerydb.org/breweries?by_city=austin)

 ## Roadmap